The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Ann’s aim is to gather evidence on cancers among people living with HIV in Ontario, and to understand how HIV care engagement lowers risk.
 The team will focus on engagement in HIV care as a means to: a) control HIV viral load and improve immune function, thereby reducing cancer risk; b) engage patients in holistic health care, improving general self-management of health and early diagnosis; and c) improve participation in existing, population-based cancer screening programs.
 Her team will analyze existing health databases to characterize cancer burden by calculating incidence, prevalence, and cancer mortality, and will explore pathways of engagement in HIV care that lead to reduced cancer risk.

-3. Community Based and Evaluation Award
+3. Community Participation and Evaluation Award

 Preference and Needs for Aging Care among HIV Elders in Ontario (“PANACHE Ontario”)

 This PANACHE-led project is a qualitative study looking at how older people (60+) living with HIV define their care and support needs and their expectations of aging-related services.
 They will engage over 100 older PLWH to help conduct eight community consultations in different parts of Ontario, with half of the consultations focusing on older people most affected by HIV in the province (ie. ACB, gbMSM etc.).
 The information will be used to create a community report with recommendations for policy makers and other key stakeholders, and to create a survey that can be used to collect information on the care needs and preferences of older PLWIH.